FMKolchin/Core/README.md

 # Core
 .net project
-מערכת לניהול משימות
+Task management system
-server - .net core (web api)
+Server - .net core - web api
-client - js
-אוטנטיקציה ואוטוריזציה, שליפה מ JSON במקום מ DB שימוש ב DEPENDENCY INJECTION כדי שההחלפה ל DB תהיה פשוטה שימוש בספרית bootstarp לצורך עיצוב

-הפרויקט לא גמור לחלוטין - טרם היה תאריך ההגשה, חסר מעט מהקלינט
+Client side - JS
+Authentication and authorization, retrieval from JSON instead of DB using DEPENDENCY INJECTION so that the exchange to DB is simple
+Using the bootstarp library for styling

+The project is not completely finished - there was no submission date yet, the client is missing a bit